-Traditional bubble and squeak is the lovely, quirky name for what is essentially fried left-over vegetables, usually from Sunday lunch, which is why bubble is so popular on a Monday.
+Traditional bubble and squeak is the lovely, quirky name for what is mostly fried left-over vegetables, usually from Sunday lunch, which is why the bubble is so popular on a Monday.

-The origins of the cute name are not known, but a reference is made in the "Dictionary of the Vulgar Tongue, 1785," that "Bubble and Squeak, beef and cabbage fried together.
+The origins of the cute name are not known, but there is a reference in the "Dictionary of the Vulgar Tongue, 1785," that "Bubble and Squeak, beef and cabbage fried together.
 It is so called from its bubbling up and squeaking while over the fire."

-One main component which is always there is mashed potatoes.
+One primary ingredient which is always there is the mashed potato.
 The potato is the "glue" holding all the other vegetables together.
-I love it made with cabbage as well if I have some of course.

 Bubble and squeak are also known as bubble or fry.
 In Ireland, colcannon is made from mashed potatoes, cabbage or kale, and onion and is very similar to bubble and squeak, as is rumbledethumps in Scotland.

 - Any leftover vegetables, cabbage, swede, carrots, peas, Brussels Sprouts, finely chopped

 - Salt and freshly ground black pepper to taste

 In a large frying pan melt the butter (you can also use vegetable oil, but butter tastes better), make sure it doesn't brown.
 Add the finely chopped onion and fry gently for about 3 minutes, or until soft and translucent.

 Turn the heat up ever so slightly and add the mashed potato and all of the chopped up leftover vegetables.
 Fry for at last 10 minutes turning them over continuously in the melted butter ensuring the potato and vegetables are thoroughly reheated.